-- 3.1 Discuss and target those areas that need improved and increased deer management to contribute towards preventing high or very high herbivore impact levels.
-Maps of NWSS herbivore impacts on native woodland have been circulated to group for feedback on any changes to management since the survey. - 3.2 Devise a method of woodland browsing monitoring that can be undertaken by deer managers to identify and help reduce deer impacts. - 3.3 Update the plan when necessary to show those areas that need to be targeted to promote woodland protection.
+3.1 Discuss and target those areas that need improved and increased deer management to contribute towards preventing high or very high herbivore impact levels.
+Maps of NWSS herbivore impacts on native woodland have been circulated to group for feedback on any changes to management since the survey.

+3.2 Devise a method of woodland browsing monitoring that can be undertaken by deer managers to identify and help reduce deer impacts.
+We are waiting for guidance from NatureScot and ADMG on this.

+3.3 Update the plan when necessary to show those areas that need to be targeted to promote woodland protection.